Review: DARK ROADS 79 (2017)

 “The Devil’s Music” is a term we’ve all heard applied to rock, heavy metal and the blues.
 And we all know The Devil plays a mean country fiddle.
-The allegations go further back than that though.
+The allegations go further back than that, though.
 Paganini’s skills with the violin were often attributed to demonic influence.
-Director Chase Smith (Hollywood Nightmare, Creature Feature) and co-writer Richard Krevolin tap into this tradition for Dark Roads 79.
+Director Chase Smith (Hollywood Nightmare, Bring Me a Dream) and co-writer Richard Krevolin tap into this tradition for Dark Roads 79.

 Dark Roads 79 is an enjoyable Southern Rock take on Faust with a trace of slasher thrown in for good measure.
 It will be released on streaming platforms at the end of the month by Terror Films.
 You can find out more on the film’s Facebook page, or the Terror Films page.